Please ensure Javascript is enabled for purposes of website accessibility

 Thesis: Global firms including IBM (24/7 system management, hosting, administration, operations, and application support), Vodafone (cell phone security as a managed service), Amazon (cloud-as-a-service and cybersecurity), and Amazon are all present in the managed service provider industry.
 At the same time, there are a ton of new businesses in the pre-seed or seed stage clogging up the tech MSP space, and billions of dollars are sitting idle waiting to be invested in expansion.
 In the next part of our article series, we will look at the key M&A trends for sellers that will shape the MSP market in the coming period.

-MSPs of all sizes
+MSPs of All Sizes

 Prior to the COVID pandemic, Strategic Buyers and Private Equity investors typically focused on larger opportunities with transaction values in excess of $30-40M (USD).
 The MSP market also offered an abundance of these opportunities, however, the trend has since decreased, and by 2022 the focus has shifted to smaller mid-market MSPs valued at less than $30M.